jamezmca/the-ultimate-guide-to-getting-hired/README.md

 ## ⭐️ What You Need to Know About Job Hunting

-Before we get into the nitty gritty of creating an exception job application, there's a few things you should understand from a recruiters perspective.
+Before we get into the nitty gritty of creating an exceptional job application, there's a few things you should understand about the job hunting process from a recruiters perspective.

-When I create a job ad, it might receive receive 200 applications within a day, and boy is it an eye opening experience.
+When I create a job ad, it might receive 200 applications within a day, and boy is it an eye opening experience.

 **Here is a statistical breakdown of an average job posting:**